Book Submissions

 Sub-genres we’re most interested in:

-Romantasy, Light Fantasy, Fairytale fantasy, Portal Fantasy, Dark Fantasy, Epic Fantasy, Magical Realism, Fantasy of Manners.
+Romantasy, Light Fantasy, Fairytale fantasy, Portal Fantasy, Dark Fantasy, Magical Realism.

 We aren’t interested in: